 • Your history of other traffic or criminal offenses.

-If it is your first DUI and you have no prior convictions, a wet reckless charge may not be the best option for you.
-Many first-time DUI cases can be reduced to a traffic offense or dropped completely with the help of an experienced attorney.
+If it is your first DUI and you have no prior convictions, a wet reckless charge may not be your best option.
+Many first-time DUI cases can be reduced to a traffic offense or dropped entirely with the help of an experienced attorney.

 However, if you accept a wet reckless plea bargain from the prosecutor, you give up your right to fight against the charges.